project-oak/oak/README.md

 #### Client

-The following command (run in a separate terminal) compiles a sample business logic from Rust to WebAssembly, and sends it to the Oak Server running on the same machine.
+The following command (run in a separate terminal) compiles a sample module from Rust to WebAssembly, and sends it to the Oak Server running on the same machine.

 `./run_client`